Natalie Figueroa (politician)

-Natalie Figueroa is an American politician and educator serving as a member of the New Mexico House of Representatives from the 30th district, which includes a portion of Bernalillo County.
+Natalie Figueroa is an American politician and educator representing a portion of Bernalillo County as a member of the New Mexico Legislature.
+She represented the 30th district in the New Mexico House of Representatives from 2019 to 2024, and the 18th district in the New Mexico Senate since 2025.

 Education

 Figueroa earned a Bachelor of Arts degree from Stanford University and a Master of Education from the University of California, Los Angeles.

 Career

 Prior to entering politics, Figueroa worked as a Spanish teacher in Albuquerque.
 In 2016, she ran unsuccessfully for a seat in the New Mexico House of Representatives.
 She ran again in 2018, succeeding incumbent Republican and House Minority Leader, Nate Gentry, who did not run for re-election.